Alexander Hamilton: Duel with Burr and death

-After final visits from his family, friends, and considerable suffering for at least 31 hours, Hamilton died at two o'clock the following afternoon, July 12, 1804, at Bayard's home just below the present Gansevoort Street.
+After final visits from his family, friends, and considerable suffering for at least 31 hours, Hamilton died at two o'clock the following afternoon, July 12, 1804, at Bayard's home just below present-day Gansevoort Street in Greenwich Village, New York City.
 The city fathers halted all business at noon two days later for Hamilton's funeral.
 The procession route of about two miles organized by the Society of the Cincinnati had so many participants of every class of citizen that it took hours to complete and was widely reported nationwide by newspapers.
-Moore conducted the funeral service at Trinity Church.
+Moore conducted Hamilton's funeral service at Trinity Church at present-day 89 Broadway in Manhattan.
 Gouverneur Morris gave the eulogy and secretly established a fund to support his widow and children.
 Hamilton was buried in the church's cemetery.

 Religion

-Hamilton's birthplace had a large Jewish community, constituting one quarter of Charlestown's white population by the 1720s.
-His degree of respect for Jews was described by Chernow as "a life-long reverence".
-He came into contact with Jews on a regular basis, having been tutored by a Jewish schoolmistress.
-As a small boy, he learned to recite the Ten Commandments in Biblical Hebrew, and he believed that Jewish achievement was a result of divine providence.
-Some evidence suggests that Hamilton was born and raised Jewish, but little is known for certain.